MohamadZeini/Self-Driving-Car-Reinforcement-Learning/README.md

-# Machine Learning Engineer Nanodegree
+# Project: Train a Smartcab How to Drive
-# Reinforcement Learning
+## Reinforcement Learning

-## Project: Train a Smartcab How to Drive
+To see the project refer to smartcab.ipynb file.

 ### Install